Vertexwahn/rules_qt6/README.md

-# Bazel rules for Qt6
+# Experimental Bazel rules for Qt6

 ## Goal

-The goal of this experiment is to be able to build Qt6 applications using Bazel on Windows, Linux and MacOS without the need to preinstall Qt6.
-All the magic to setup Qt6 should be done by Bazel with as less effort as possible.
+The goal of this experiment is to be able to build Qt6 applications using Bazel on Windows, Linux and macOS without the need to preinstall Qt6.
+All the magic to set up Qt6 should be done by Bazel with as little effort as possible.

 ## Current status

-This project is just a testbed for Qt6 with Bazel 4.0.0 and still experimental.
+This project is just a testbed for Qt6 with Bazel 4.1.0 and still experimental.

 A prebuild version of Qt is fetched from my website: